sh-roisin/Cognitive-Research-Article-Society/README.md

 ---

 ### Further resources for cognitive science at the University of Sussex:
+If you're part of the University of Sussex and would like to be added to the mailing list for any of these academic groups, contact contact Róisín (rs843@sussex.ac.uk).

 -  **Centre for Cognitive Science (COGS)** is a pioneering cognitive research center at our university.
 They host regular academic seminars, which are great for gaining insight into this academic environment.
 Anyone is welcome to go.
-To be added to the mailing list, you can email Simon Bowes using the address below.
+For inquiries, you can email Simon Bowes using the address below.

 	- S.C.Bowes@sussex.ac.uk
 	- [https://www-sussex-ac-uk.sussex.idm.oclc.org/cogs/index](https://www-sussex-ac-uk.sussex.idm.oclc.org/cogs/index)